 As the business infrastructure is scaled to meet the demands of the market, it is anticipated that value derived from information provided to corporates and banks as well, as on-line marketplaces, will be realised.

-Risk aggregation: relationships with “risk aggregators” are being pursued to enable leveraged origination; i.e., FBP demand-generation by third parties.
+Risk aggregation: relationships with “risk aggregators” are being pursued to enable leveraged origination; i.e., DBS demand-generation by third parties.
 This includes consultancies, eMarketplaces and medium-sized banks.
 It is envisioned that two consultancies agreements will be in place by second-quarter 2001, with two eMarketplace provider alliances in place by the third-quarter 2001 and pricing and risk hedging services provided to three eMarketplaces by the end of 2001.

-Risk analytics: in order to offer the corporates sector an integrated solution (i.e., the ECN), various alliances with risk analytics providers are being negotiated to fill gaps in the Company’s offering.
+Risk management and analysis: in order to offer the corporates sector an integrated solution (i.e., the ECN), various alliances with risk analytics providers are being negotiated to fill gaps in the Company’s offering.
 Origination’s intent is to develop the business processes, legal framework and technical architecture to facilitate the addition of multiple service providers to the network at nodes 2,3, and 4.

 The Company recently signed an agreement with RiskMetrics to cooperate in developing credit solutions for e-commerce platforms, whereby RiskMetrics is to provide credit monitoring, analytics and reporting (i.e., nodes 2 and 3).
 In addition, current initiatives include active negotiations with firms who provide the following nodal functionality: